trongvu/libusb/README.md

 ## How to change default configuration
 Small program was created to support to change default configuation, refer to [f9c2971](https://github.com/trongvu/libusb/commit/f9c2971d8ca35f255b11f37998329b0c323f5d83)
-Prebuilt file can be downloaded from [here](prebuilt/configuration_switcher)
+Prebuilt file can be downloaded from [here](prebuilt/configuration_switcher) After running, CDC serial interface will be brought back without enabling USB debugging.
+You can issue AT command now :)